Vinaysankeerth13/Accuknox_Assignment_VinaySankeerthNalla/README.md

 ## Steps

-1. Clone the repository: git clone [https://github.com/Vinaysankeerth13/VinaySankeerthNalla_Shoonya_Assignment]
+1. Clone the repository: git clone [https://github.com/Vinaysankeerth13/Accuknox_Assignment_VinaySankeerthNalla]
-2. Navigate to the project directory: cd[VinaySankeerthNalla_Shoonya_Assignment]
+2. Navigate to the project directory: cd[Accuknox_Assignment_VinaySankeerthNalla]
 3. Install the dependencies: npm install
 4. Start the development server: npm start
 5. Open your web browser and go to `http://localhost:1234` (or whichever port Parcel uses by default).